-Despite the frontage the property has considerable depth and has infrastructure already in place from the previous owners that is visible in aerial photographs.
+Despite the deficient frontage, the property has considerable depth and has infrastructure already in place from the previous owners through the development of the existing kennel.
+The infrastructure is visible in the attached aerial photography and was confirmed by staff through a site visit.